russelldb/riak_core/docs/ring_claim.md

 So the end outcome of transitioning from 1 node to 5 nodes in a real cluster will not meet the property of upholding a target_n_val, although the property-based testing will always claim this is upheld.

-There is therefore no obvious and direct way to create a 5 node cluster in Riak with a ring that has all the desired properties of a 5-node ring.
+There is therefore no obvious and direct way to create a 5-node cluster in Riak with a 32-partition ring that has all the desired properties of a 5-node ring.
 More dangerously if using a cluster plan to join all nodes at once, the consequent issue that some data will not be correctly dispersed across physical nodes will not be warned; although [application of best practice process](http://docs.basho.com/riak/kv/2.2.3/setup/upgrading/checklist/#confirming-configuration-with-riaknostic) before go-live should highlight the issue correctly.

-Note, that a 5-node cluster is not an unusual exception.
-There are multiple potential cases for unexpected outcomes.
+Note, that a 5-node cluster is not a lonely exception.
+There are similar issues starting a six node cluster with a ring-size of 128.
+Starting a 5 node cluster with a ring-size of 128 through a cluster plan will not have any preflists onto split across nodes, but it will not meet the target_n_val - which is a more difficult issue to spot without manually drawing out the ring.

 ## Riak Claim v3 and Upholding Claim properties